 Then Jesus told them, "You have seen these things that have happened, so stay in the city and soon I am going to give you what God has promised you: the Holy Spirit.

 When we become Christians, Jesus automatically gives us the Holy Spirit to live inside of us.
 The Holy Spirit makes us know when we have done something wrong.
 We might feel sick to our stomach, or just get a bad feeling but that is the Holy Spirit reminding us that we are doing something wrong, or that we need to stop and say sorry and ask for forgiveness for what we've done.

 The story is almost done, but Jesus had one more person to see.
 His name was Thomas, and he was one of the disciples that wasn't there when Jesus met with them.
 Thomas had also heard that Jesus was alive, but would not believe until he saw Jesus with his own eyes.

 A week later when Thomas finally saw Jesus, Jesus said to him, "Put your finger here; see my hands.
 Stop doubting and believe."
 But Jesus continued, "Because you have seen me, you have believed; but it is more amazing for those who don't see me, and believe anyway."

-It's really neat, but Jesus is actually talking to us when He said this.
-If you believe in Him, without seeing Him He thinks you're very special!
-That is exactly what faith is, believing in God even though you can't see Him.
+It's really neat, but Jesus was actually talking to us when He said this.
+If you believe in Him, without seeing Him, He will think you're very special!
+That is exactly what faith is: believing in God even though you can't see Him.